-Yes, it is very different.
-The current situation, despite the speed at which stock prices have fallen, is quite different from what led to the global financial crisis in 2008.
-While there are negative economic and market consequences resulting from a shortage of available funds, it won't cause a complete freeze in the financial system like in 2008.
+Yes, it was very different.
+The 2023 situation, despite the speed at which stock prices fell, was quite different from what led to the global financial crisis in 2008.
+While there were negative economic and market consequences resulting from a shortage of available funds in 2023, it didn't cause a complete freeze in the financial system like in 2008.

-Back then, the crisis was triggered by banks not knowing the extent of losses on each other's balance sheets.
-As a result, managers overseeing credit-counterparty risk on trading desks stopped trading with other banks out of fear of a phenomenon known as "jump-to-default risk," which means the risk that the other bank could default in the near future.
+Back in 2008, the crisis was triggered by banks not knowing the extent of losses on each other's balance sheets.
+As a result, managers overseeing credit-counterparty risk on trading desks stopped trading with other banks for fear of "jump-to-default risk," meaning the other bank could default in the near future.
 This caused commercial paper markets to freeze, interbank lending to stop, and trading activities to grind to a halt.

-What's different now is that banks don't have the same significant holes in their balance sheets as they did back then.
-Prior to the credit crisis, banks took on bad quality mortgages with impunity.
+What was different in 2023 was that banks didn't have the same significant holes in their balance sheets as they did back then.
+Prior to the 2008 credit crisis, banks took on bad quality mortgages with impunity.
 When the housing bubble burst, these assets were worth almost nothing.

 Behavioral finance says that people are not simply risk-averse, but they are actually more averse to losses.
 This means that the emotional pain caused by a loss is felt much more intensely than the pleasure gained from a profit.
 Not only that, but loss aversion also describes the tendency for people to sell their winning investments too early and hold onto their losing investments for too long.